 This page describes the Tubelab SSE amplifier board and answers a few recurring questions.
 The Tubelab SSE Assembly Manual details the assembly of the PC board.
-The Tubelab SSE pages give a detailed explanation of the history, design, theory, and application of this amplifier.
-These boards are available for purchase on our Ordering page.
+The Tubelab SSE pages give a detailed explanation of the history,

 A fresh board being tested on a test stand specially designed for testing these boards.

 The Tubelab SSE board is used to make a simplified SE amplifier that uses indirectly heated tubes like the 6L6GC, EL34, KT88 and 6550.
 This board is used to construct amplifiers from a basic low cost design to a high end triode mode amplifier.
 The choice of output tubes are all pentodes, which can be operated in triode mode, Ultralinear, and Pentode mode.
 This can be switch selectable from the amplifiers front panel.
 The output tubes operate in cathode bias mode, requiring no adjustments.
 The PC board was designed to be assembled by people of all skill levels.
 The parts density is about half of the Tubelab SE.
 The assembly instructions are written with this in mind.
 There are photographs of every step from the start to final amplifier construction.
 Screw connections are provided on the PC board.
 This makes assembly easier and servicing far easier should the PC board ever need to be removed from the amplifier chassis.

 I have assembled several amplifiers with these boards, and they all work great.
 Construction details for some of them are on this web site, with more to follow.
 I get email asking questions about these boards, a few common ones are answered here:

 They are available now.

 Stocking and tracking the inventory of all of the parts needed for a complete amplifier require considerable time especially with all of the variations that are possible.
 Right now most of my time is used up supporting the PC boards.
 As time becomes available I may offer parts and kits for these amplifiers.